Call 877-558-2557

 Replacement in the same location $1,500 - $3,500 Common range when the old cooler, roof curb, electrical, and water line are already in place.

-New roof-mounted installation $2,000 - $5,000+ Costs more when the provider needs roof access, sealing, duct connection, and setup from scratch.
+New roof-mounted installation $2,000 - $5,000+ Costs more when the job needs roof access, sealing, duct connection, and setup from scratch.

 Cooler unit only $400 - $1,500+ The equipment price before labor, removal, roof work, or connection costs.